 Remove the Strawberry Flatpak build

-Verify that the Flatpak app is no longer installed:
+Verify that the Flatpak app is no longer installed at system scope:

 Remove Strawberry user data on Fedora

-Removing these directories permanently deletes Strawberry preferences, playlists, cache files, and local library metadata.
-Keep them if you plan to reinstall the player later.
+Removing these directories permanently deletes Strawberry preferences, playlists, cache files, and local library metadata for the current user.
+Export or back up playlists and settings first, and keep these paths if you plan to reinstall the player later.

 Troubleshoot Strawberry on Fedora